 Michele Riml is a critically acclaimed playwright from Vancouver, British Columbia.
 Michele began writing at 17, when her first play Souvenirs (short version) won first place in The BC Young Playwrights Search.
 She has since gone on to write 14 more plays, which have been widely produced.
 Her plays include Under the Influence, Poster Boys, RAGE, Souvenirs (full length), On the Edge, The Amaryllis, Miss Teen and Henry and Alice: Into the Wild, the sequel to Sexy Laundry.

-Sexy Laundry and Henry and Alice: Into the Wild have become international hits with ongoing productions in Canada, Poland, Czechoslovakia, Germany, Lithuania, Slovenia, New Zealand, Iceland, Mexico, and the USA.
+Sexy Laundry and Henry and Alice: Into the Wild have become international hits with ongoing productions in Canada, Poland, Czechoslovakia, Germany, Lithuania, Slovenia, New Zealand, Iceland, Mexico, the UK and the USA.
 Sexy Laundry has been translated into seven languages and is published by Playwrights Canada Press (available on Amazon).